trallnag/kubestatus2cloudwatch/README.md

 [![assets/use-case-example.drawio.svg](assets/use-case-example.drawio.svg)](assets/use-case-example.drawio.svg)

-This shows that KubeStatus2CloudWatch caters to a very specific use case and must be combined with other tools to be useful.
+KubeStatus2CloudWatch caters to a specific use case and must be combined with other tools to be useful.

 ## Getting Started